alinnert/mana/packages/mana-website/src/docs/controllers/README.md

   // In this case: @counter
   name: 'counter',

-  // This are the properties.
+  // This are the attributes.
   // You can use them to pass initial data and to store your current state.
-  properties: {
+  attributes: {
-    initialValue: { default: 0, type: numberProperty() }
+    initialValue: { default: 0, type: numberAttribute() }
   },

   // Targets give you access to nested elements.